Jasjeet-Singh-S/IISER-MOHALI-poker-bot/README.md

 # IISER Mohali Poker Bot

 Welcome to the IISER Mohali Poker Bot repository!
 This project focuses on building an advanced poker-playing AI capable of autonomous decision-making with superhuman performance.
 This poker bot project is made by **Team Code of Cards** for the competition **Bet and Byte** at IISER Mohali's fest **Insomnia 2024**.
-Below, you'll find an overview of the project's structure, the research behind our approach, and how our implementation operates.
+Below, you'll find an overview of the project's structure, the research behind our approach, and how our implementation operates. **This is the first open-source implementation of the ReBeL algorithm for a poker bot.**

 ## Repository Structure